thenewwazoo/thenewwazoo.github.io/clone.md

 The important part is this: cloning is almost always the wrong solution, but it's an alluringly easy way to make the compiler stop bugging you and let you get on with your work.
 So how can you, as a novice Rust programmer, know when it's the right call and when it's not?

+Update: I've gotten some questions about [what this example would look like without clone](https://www.reddit.com/r/rust/comments/bry7ya/rebuffing_the_attack_of_the_clones_a_newbies/eohnjjo/), so I've added a source code listing [in the first addendum](that-first-example-but-without-clone).

 ## What Does `clone` Do?